 Treblab X2 Review | Beryllium Sport True Wireless Earbuds

-This is Treblab’s true wireless sport earbuds featuring IPX4 rating, meaning it is water and sweat proof.
-The package comes included with lanyard, the open style charging case and cable, total 6 pair eartips sizes (3 silicone and 3 foam) and 3 earfins sizes.
-The combination of foam eartips and earfins is superb for sports and full running.
-Shaking your head like 9 magnitude earthquake won’t make it fall of anytime, but maybe your head first.
+This is Treblab X2.
+A true wireless sport earbuds featuring IPX4 rating, meaning it is a waterproof.
+The package comes included with an open style charging case, a charging cable, a total of 6 pair eartips sizes (3 silicone and 3 foam) and 3 ear-fins sizes.
+The combination of foam eartips together with the ear-fins is superb for sports and high mobility usage.
+If you shake your head violently as if there’s a 9 magnitude earthquake, the earbuds won’t fall off anytime soon.
+Latest pricing here Amazon/Shopee/Lazada.

-You can power on/off the earbud by taking out or putting back into the charging case, aside from that, a long press on the top button on both sides will also do the trick.
-The button are multi-functional, but you’ll master it within 5 minutes.
+You can power on/off the earbuds by taking out or putting back into the charging case which is handy.
+Aside from that, a good long press on the top button on both sides will do the trick as well to power on/off.
+The buttons are multi-functional, but you should be able to master it within 5 minutes after reading the manual.
 The passive sound isolation is good thanks to the long sound tube length that goes deep into the ear canal.

-It’s powered by pair of 8.2mm Beryllium Dynamic Drivers.
-Do note that beryllium driver are rare to find in the market due to high cost and it is a miracle that it is available in a sport wireless IEM like this, similar to the Treblab X5 we review in the past.
-Beryllium is stiffer (for the strength diaphragm) so it doesn’t produce unwanted vibration that cause audio distortion at any frequency, at the same time being highly responsive when it comes to reaction time (thickness of diaphragm).
+The Treblab X2 is powered by a pair of 8.2mm Beryllium Dynamic Drivers.
+Do take note that Beryllium driver are rare to find in the market due to high cost to produce and it is a miracle that this is available in a sport wireless IEM like this.
+Similar to the Treblab X5 that we review earlier.
+The Beryllium is stiffer (the strength diaphragm) so it doesn’t produce unwanted vibration that cause audio distortion at any frequency, but at the same time being highly responsive when it comes to reaction time (thickness of diaphragm).

-It uses Bluetooth 4.2 for connectivity.
-Maximum stable line of sight connection is 11 meter.
-Our battery is based on the iPhone 6 at the 4th volume bar lasted us a total of 11 hours and 5 minutes.
+The Treblab X2 uses Bluetooth 4.2 for connectivity, the maximum stable line of sight connection is 11 meter.
+The battery expectancy is around 5 hours (with additional 2 case with the charging case) but our battery test which is based on the iPhone 6 at the 4th volume bar manage to lasted us a total of 11 hours and 5 minutes.

 1st (buds together): 4 hours 50 minutes